alexjust-data/AWS-Certified-Data-Engineer/sections/02_Database.md

 ### Redshift - Hands On

 All right, let's get a little bit of hands-on experience using Redshift.
 What I'm going to do is load up a dataset of Amazon reviews from the magazine category.
 I don't think Amazon even sells magazines anymore, which is a shame.
 Give me paper over a screen any day, I say, but I digress.
 So, this does involve some real money.
 Now, Redshift, at this time, gives you a sort of a free credit if you're using it for the first time.
 So, odds are you can do this for free.
-Even if you don't, the charges that we're going to incur are going to be less than $1 if you do this all within one hour.
+Even if you don't, the charges that we're going to incur are going to be less than `$`1 if you do this all within one hour.
 However, big disclaimer here.
 If you mess up, if you do not follow the instructions here, if you select the wrong instance type for Redshift, or if you forget to shut it down when you're done, it could cost you thousands of dollars.
 So, if you are at all nervous about that, do not follow along hands-on.
 Just watch me do it.
 There are risks here, and I am not responsible if you don't follow the instructions and end up with a big bill at the end of the month.
 But if you do follow instructions and do follow along, it should be either free or under $1.
 First thing you want to do if you are following along is to get the course materials.
 If you haven't already downloaded them from earlier in the course, head on over to sundog-education.com slash aws-data-engineering.
 You'll find a handy link to the course materials there.
 Just download that to your computer and unzip them wherever you want.
 And when you're done with that, it should look like this.
 There should just be a magazine reviews folder in there.
 And that's where our data lives.

 So, what do we got here?
-Well, this citation.txt file is just a text file with the required credits here for the data set, where it came from, and the paper that they want you to cite whenever you use this data.
+Well, this `citation.txt` file is just a text file with the required credits here for the data set, where it came from, and the paper that they want you to cite whenever you use this data.
 So, there's that.
 There's two things here.
 One is the actual reviews data for these **`magazine subscriptions`**.
 These are people who came to Amazon.com and wrote a product review for each magazine.
 And this is a data dump from, well, 2019, I guess it is.
 Let's take a look at what that looks like.
 Open that up in my favorite text editor.
 And you can see this is in JSON format.
 And it's pretty wordy.
 So, we have the actual review test for every line here, along with the reviewer ID that identifies the individual reviewer.
 The ASIN is basically the primary key here.

 So, in the Amazon world, the ASIN represents the product identifier.
 So, this is a unique identifier for this magazine.
 So, that's an appropriate thing to use for our primary key, right?
 We also have the human readable name for this reviewer.
 And there could be more than one ID for each unique name, right?
 That's not like a one-to-one mapping there necessarily.
 And the other thing we care about here is the overall field.
 So, that is what the overall review score is for this magazine.
 So, basically, Ted really liked whatever B00005N7P0 is for a magazine and gave it five stars.
 All right.

 So, what we're left here is the problem of understanding what the heck B00005N7P0 is, right?
 And that's where this other file comes in, the metadata file, also in JSON format.
 Let's take a look at that as well.
 And this is where it gives you information about each individual ASIN.
 You can see there's a lot of stuff in here, including lists of recommended other magazines and things like that.
 But the actual name of the magazine is under the brand here, Reason Magazine.
 At least that's the brand of the publisher more consistently.
 And it gives you information about its main category.
 And there's its ASIN down there buried there.
 So, again, here is the primary key that we're going to use in the metadata as well.
 This is the unique identifier for this magazine.
 And this file contains all the metadata surrounding that magazine.
 So, you can probably guess where we're going with this.
 We're going to be doing some joins to marry these two datasets together, right?
 All right.

 ```shell
 ├── dea-materials